 High Fiber Rich Fruits Name

 They are also known as Dried plums.
 Moreover, prune juice is a superb source of energy.
-Also, these lovely fruits are a good source of vitamin K, vitamin B, etc. Aren’t they wonderful?
-You can add them to your salads, shakes or eat them raw for a filling snack.
+Also, these lovely fruits are a good source of vitamin K, B, etc. Aren’t they wonderful?
+You can add them to your salads, or shakes or eat them raw for a filling snack.

 A 100g of dried prunes has about 7g of fiber